openartmarket/supabase-live-table/README.md

   const channel = liveTable<ThingRow, 'type'>(supabase, {
     // The table to replicate
     table: 'thing',
-    // The column to filter on
+    // The column to filter on.
+It's strongly recommended to have an index on this column.
     filterColumn: 'type',
     // The value to filter on
     filterValue: 'vehicle',